Zomby7e/7eblog_backend/README.md

 - [ ] In site search engine.
 - [ ] Multithreading.
 - [ ] Make a standard: include module paths, naming conventions for variables (or functions).
+- [ ] Use a JSON file to configure the server, about(about.md) content should be included in it.
 - [x] Will add more if needed.

 # Contact Me